balrog-ai/BALROG/README.md

 ### Collaboration guide:
 When implementing majour features:
 1. Branch out from develop
-2. Implement feature
+2. Open PR from your feature branch to develop, describing what you are working on
-3. Once ready, open a PR from your feature branch to develop (possibly do this before feature is ready, so we know who's working on what)
+3. Implement feature on feature branch
-4. Solve conflicts and ask for review
+4. Once feature is ready, solve conflicts and ask for review
-5. Once reviewers approve, merge (replying with LGTM is fine fow now)
+5. Merge when approved (replying with LGTM is fine fow now)

 Let's try to keep it fast paces but also organized.